 This register is used to control the mapping of virtual SFRs to physically existed SFRs so as to save the SFR space.
 As the following figure shows operation of virtual SFR and physical SFR: SFRx is a virtual register and SFR0 / SFR1 are physical registers.
-When SELCON, which can be CCPSEL, BCDWUSEL or TPSEL=0, read or write SFRx will actually access to SFR0.
-When SELCON=1, read or write SFRx will actually access to SFR1.
-Namely, which physical register is accessed depends on the current value of SELCON signal.
+When SELCON=0, read or write SFRx will actually access to SFR0.

-Figure 5 Operation of Virtual SFR
+Figure 4 Operation of Virtual SFR